23 Best Breeds of Rabbit Price in India

 French Angora

-One of the wooliest, cutest and friendliest rabbit breeds is the French Angora.
-This gentle giant is the star of most rabbit shows and is also an all-around loving pet.
-The French Angora has a commercial-type body with a strong build, sturdy frame and straight ears.
+The French Angora is one of the woolliest, cutest and friendliest rabbit breeds.
+This gentle giant is the star of most rabbit shows and an all-around loving pet.
+The French Angora has a commercial-type body with a muscular build, sturdy frame and straight ears.

 French Angora